Aliases for KCNJ13 Gene

 KCNJ13 (Potassium Voltage-Gated Channel Subfamily J Member 13) is a Protein Coding gene.
 Diseases associated with KCNJ13 include Snowflake Vitreoretinal Degeneration and Leber Congenital Amaurosis 16.
-Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Protein digestion and absorption.
+Among its related pathways are Protein digestion and absorption and Dopamine-DARPP32 Feedback onto cAMP Pathway.
 GO annotations related to this gene include inward rectifier potassium channel activity.

 UniProtKB/Swiss-Prot for KCNJ13 Gene